-In January 2019 Preble launches his latest endeavor, a joint venture with the Audubon Aquarium.
+In early 2019 Preble launches his latest endeavor, a joint venture with the Audubon Aquarium.
 Escape Extinction: Sharks is designed to be as educational as it is interactive.
 Groups set off on a simulated submarine piloted by Captain Davie, a virtual sea otter, in an effort to rescue the world’s shark population from villanous Dr. X.

 “It’s similar in style to an escape room,” Preble explains, “with puzzles and games that you try to accomplish in each space.
 Where it’s different is that the games are geared toward children.
 But we designed it to have a wide range of interests for different ages, so, like a good Pixar or Disney movie, it’s still relevant for adults.”

 Along the way guests get swallowed up by a shark, attempt to identify different species and are schooled the importance of marine conservation.
 “The goal is to know more when you leave than you did going in,” adds Preble, who is also helping design the aquarium’s new shark exhibit and the Audubon Zoo’s updated lions lair.

 Magical Mystery Tour

 Lauren Delaney George worked with Preble before setting off on her own adventure, The Mystery of the Tiny Tombs, which can best be described as part escape room/part scavenger hunt.
 “Investigators” meet at an undisclosed location, where they receive a dossier of clues and are then sent packing.

 “I love escape rooms, but I’m really bad at accomplishing them,” admits George.
 “So I love being on the other side, befuddling people.”